 The related: operator lets you look for related websites based on a domain name.
 This operator only works on bigger websites.
-As an example, google.com itself would return 9 related websites, apple.com 32, nytimes.com 15 and 7 related websites to wincher.com.
+As an example, google.com itself would return 9 related websites, apple.com 32, nytimes.com 15, and 7 related websites to wincher.com.

 The AROUND(X) operator, or proximity search operator, helps you to find search results where two words occur within X words from each other.

-If you want to see how a recently edited or updated site or paged looked before the cache: operator might be very helpful
+This Google search operator provides you with the latest cached version of an indexed web page.
+Unless this is blocked through the meta tag noarchive.
+If you want to see how a recently edited or updated site or paged looked before the cache: the operator might be very helpful

-The stocks: operator returns a Google widget with information on publicly listed companies based on the ticker symbol, such as GOOGL for Alphabet Inc (Google) or AAPL for Apple Inc.
+The stocks: operator returns a Google widget with information on publicly listed companies based on the ticker symbol, such as GOOGL for Alphabet Inc or AAPL for Apple Inc.

-The map: operator directly followed by a location will return Googles map widget.
+The map: operator directly followed by a location will return Google’s map widget.